If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Practice tool: Considerations when developing a decision response

-We communicate all information or concerns received about tamariki in care to the allocated social worker in a CYRAS casenote reminder.
+We communicate all information or concerns received about tamariki and rangatahi in care to the allocated social worker in a CYRAS casenote reminder.
 We also have a 2-way conversation with the social worker or their supervisor about the concerns.

 2 Create a report of concern